Delay on broadcast erasure channels under random linear combinations: Delay under uncoded transmission

-Prop.\ \ref{prop:kthMomentMaxGeo} builds upon the min-max identity in Prop.\ \ref{prop:minmax} from \cite{RosPek2007}.
+\begin{remark} Prop.\ \ref{prop:kthMomentMaxGeo} builds upon the min-max identity (Prop.\ \ref{prop:minmax}) from \cite[pp.\ 128]{RosPek2007}.
 It is straightforward to use the principle of inclusion and exclusion (PIE) upon which Prop.\ \ref{prop:minmax} is proved to establish a sequence of lower and upper bounds on $\Ebb[Z_{n:n}]$.
-Moreover, there is an analogous ``min-max'' identity giving $\Ebb[\min_{j \in [n]} Z_j]$ in terms of $\Ebb[\max_{j \in A} Z_j]$ for $A \subseteq [n]$.
-Finally, recent work \cite{Zas2012} has generalized the min-max and max-min identities to a more general ``sorting'' identity in a non-probabilistic setting.
+Moreover, there is an analogous ``max-min'' identity giving $\Ebb[\min_{j \in [n]} Z_j]$ in terms of $\Ebb[\max_{j \in A} Z_j]$ for $A \subseteq [n]$.
+Also, recent work \cite{Zas2012} has generalized the min-max and max-min identities to a more general ``sorting'' identity in a non-probabilistic setting.

 Characterizing the expectation of the maximum of $n$ geometric RVs is addressed in \cite{Eis2008}.
 Let $(X_1,\ldots,X_n)$ be iid geometric RVs with parameter $q$.
-By using Fourier analysis of the distribution of the fractional part of the maximum of corresponding iid exponential RVs, \cite{Eis2008} (Corollary 2) obtains an exact formula:
+By using Fourier analysis of the distribution of the fractional part of the maximum of corresponding iid exponential RVs, \cite[Corollary 2]{Eis2008} obtains an exact formula: